raynaluzier/vsphere-go-sdk/docs/vm.md

 For example:  sourcePath = "E:\lab-servs\win2022\win2022.ova"
 * This is the same `sourcePath` that will be passed to the conversion process in function `ConvertImageByType`.
 * We'll strip off 'win2022\win2022.ova' so the `targetPath` we will use is "E:\lab-servs".
 When the conversion runs, it will automatically place the converted image files in "E:\lab-servs\win2022\" so all of the image files are in the same directory.
-* If for some reason you are using a non-typical pathing scheme (for example: E:\path\somefolder\somefile.ova), we will detect this and pass 'E:\lab-servs' as the target path. **However, the OVFTOOL will place the converted files into 'E:\lab-servs\somefile\' instead automatically.
-So you will have the source files in 'E:\path\somefolder\' and the converted files in 'E:\lab-servs\somefile\'.
+* If for some reason you are using a non-typical pathing scheme (for example: E:\lab-servs\testing\somefile.ova), we will detect this and pass 'E:\lab-servs\testing' as the target path. **However, the OVFTOOL will place the converted files into 'E:\lab-servs\testing\somefile\' instead automatically.
+So you will have the source files in 'E:\lab-servs\testing\' AND the converted files in 'E:\lab-servs\testing\somefile\'.
 This is a function of the OVFTOOL outside of our control that cannot be changed.**

 --> For VMTX files, the `sourcePath` is the same.
 However, the `targetPath` used is the same as the sourcepath except the file extension is 'VMX' here.
 VMTX files use the `RenameFile` function instead during the conversion process.